 International & national flights

-Meals and drinks other than those mentioned in the itinerary
+Meals and drinks not mentioned in the itinerary

 Tips and gratuities

 Optional items that can be hired from us: sleeping bags - $32 per person, inflatable mattress ($24 per person), walking sticks ($23 per person)